-To request a full refund after the add/drop period, a student may file a petition if one of the following conditions are met and documentation is provided:
+To request a full refund after the add/drop period, a student may file a petition if one of the following conditions is met and documentation is provided:

-- Death of a member of the student’s immediate family (parent, spouse, child, sibling)
+- Death of a member of the student’s immediate family (parent, spouse, child, sibling, or grandparents)

-- Incapacitating illness of such duration or severity, as confirmed in writing by a physician, that completion of the term is impossible
+- Incapacitating illness of such duration or severity that completion of the term is impossible, as confirmed in writing by a physician

 - A situation in which the University is in error